Read about the people whose lives have been changed thanks to the generosity of our donors.

 “I was trained to interact with campers in a way that made them feel independent and in-control, while still providing guidance,” said Heather, adding that campers were never denied an activity.
 “We held rifles as campers with cerebral palsy pulled the trigger, used pulleys to hoist campers in wheelchairs 30 feet in the air to guide them through a high ropes course, and carried campers on our backs or in our arms through the pool so that they could swim with everyone else.”
 It was a lesson in compassion and understanding that moved her to the core.

-“My campers have taught me that people are so much more than whether they can or can’t do, and that just because someone’s abilities are different doesn’t mean they are less.
+“My campers have taught me that people are so much more than what they can or can’t do and that just because someone’s abilities are different doesn’t mean they are less.
 When we exclude a community of people because they are different than us, we are excluding all of the talents, abilities, and ideas that they could contribute to our society,” said Heather.
 “Oftentimes, if we’re willing to put intentionality and time into breaking down barriers we’ve built based on differences, we find that the person on the other side of the wall has more to teach us than we could possibly ever teach them.”

 Heather and her identical twin sister Hannah both came to LAS from Lawrenceville, Illinois, a small, rural community with a high poverty rate.
 Less than 30 percent of graduates there typically go on to college.
 Fortunately, they were encouraged to succeed by their parents, as well as a high school chemistry teacher who was so invested in their education that he asked the school to create an additional class that would better prepare them for their first year in college.
 “He is an Illinois alumnus and quickly became our mentor throughout high school,” said Heather.
 With that support, the twins strove for excellence, graduating as co-valedictorians with the exact same GPA.